-Work starts on sustainable Community Diagnostics Centre
+Work starts on sustainable Community Diagnostic Centre

 Designed in collaboration with Architype and being constructed by Speller Metcalfe, the £18 million centre is part of a national initiative to boost NHS diagnostic capacity by providing Community Diagnostic Centres (CDCs) in local communities across the country.